Hyphen-ated/lttp-no-music/readme.txt

 8e 2c 01 -> 9c 2c 01
 8d 32 01 -> 9c 32 01
 8e 32 01 -> 9c 32 01

+The instruction at 0488a0 triggers the music when you pick up a pendant/crystal.
+That music controls how long Link is frozen in place, so removing it saves time.
+This is bad when speedrunning the game, since ideally the music removal should not save any time.
+So this address is exempted from the search & replace operation above.